srinivassaitangudu/helpers1/docs/onboarding/all.organize_email.how_to_guide.md

 ## Mailing lists

-- `@all` is the mailing list with everybody at the company
+- `all@` is the mailing list with everybody at the company
-- `@contributors` is the mailing list with every open-source contributor
+- `contributors@` is the mailing list with every open-source contributor/intern

 ## Organizing email flow